Strophox/tetro-tui/README.md

 > *Tetro TUI* is about [tetromino](<https://en.wikipedia.org/wiki/Tetromino>) pieces falling from the sky and stacking inside a 2D playing field.
 When a horizontal line is full it automatically clears away and everything 'stacked' above shifts down.
 >
 > A skilled player may keep playing indefinitely.
-> Different gamemodes will change up the gameplay while still using the same base mechanics.
+> Different game modes will change up the gameplay while still using the same base mechanics.

 ### How good is it in terms of customization / features?